scelis/twine/README.md

 Now, whenever you build your application, Xcode will automatically invoke Twine to make sure that your `.strings` files are up-to-date.

+## User Interface

+* [Twine TextMate 2 Bundle](https://github.com/mobiata/twine.tmbundle) — This [TextMate 2](https://github.com/textmate/textmate) bundle will make it easier for you to work with Twine strings files.
+In particular, it lets you use code folding to easily collapse and expand both strings and sections.

 ## Contributors

 Many thanks to all of the contributors to the Twine project, including: